Holy Week in Soria and Zaragoza

 Well, it’s Easter Sunday and I’m back at the Chorizo Chronicles world headquarters.

-Here are some photos of some of the Holy Week excitement out in Soria and Zaragoza.
+Here are some photos of some of the Holy Week excitement out in Soria and Zaragoza, where I just spent a few days.

 Zaragoza is on the Ebro river.
 It’s name comes from the Roman emperor Cesar Augusta who founded the city around 2000 years ago.
-Soon afterwards, Saint James was preaching in the area, and one day while praying at the side of the river, the Virgin Mary appeared to him.
+Soon afterwards, Saint James was preaching in the area, and one day while praying at the side of the river, the Virgin Mary appeared to him, standing on a pillar.

-Of course, Mary was still alive and living in Jerusalem at the time, so she was using what wikipedia calls “bilocation” to appear far away in Hispania.
+This was around the year 40 AD.
+And Of course, Mary was still alive and living in Jerusalem at the time, so she was using what Wikipedia calls “bilocation” to appear far away in Hispania.
 (Apparently Catholics have a word for this.)

 Later on, Columbus “discovered” America on Our Lady of the Pillar’s feast day, October 12.
 So she became the patron saint of all the Hispanic peoples of Spain and the New World.

-Saint James is famous for the Camino de Santiago, which crosses the north of Spain all the way to Santiago and Finisterre.
-I don’t know how Iago gets transformed into James, but there’s certainly some reason for it.
+I don’t know how the name Iago gets transformed into James, but there’s certainly some reason for it.
 Somewhere.

 Well, that’s it for today.
 Happy Holy Week, everyone.
 I’ve got a roast beef to put in the oven!